tomchen/font-template/README.md

 The following image depicts guides of a single glyph.
 ![Font template single description](https://github.com/tomchen/font-template/blob/master/template_desc/font_template_single_description.png)

-In FontForge, select a glyph or open a glyph, then click "File" -> "Import"..., select "SVG" as "Format", select your single glyph SVG file and import it.
+In FontForge, select a glyph or open a glyph, then click "File" -> "Import...", select "SVG" as "Format", select your single glyph SVG file and import it.

 ### batch_import_svg.py file